L-Dragon5/fan-event-scheduler/README.md

 Built on Laravel and InertiaJS with a ReactJS frontend built with MaterialUI.

 ## Future Ideas
-- Schedule time zone setting (and then display in that time zone)
 - Schedule color scheme selection
 - Event Type color selection
 - Show Event Types on Events